How I Got My Agent: A Story Even I Can Barely Believe

 My 5th book, an MG portal fantasy built around video games like Pokémon and Jade Cocoon, was drafted before the middle of 2019.
 21 queries.

-1 full request from an agent named Melanie Castillo.
+1 full request from an agent named Melanie Figueroa.

 This would prove to be very important.